firefoxfoxthrot/developer-web-site/_pages/csr.md

 also store larger amounts of data that would be possible with SSKR alone, such as additional metadata describing an SSKR share.

 But the most important element of CSR is that **You Decide**.
-Unlike Ledger Recover or other services, you choose who holds your shares, whether they be corporations with strict KYC requirements (as with Ledger Recover), companies with more privacy-preserving principles, other users who you swap shares with, or your self-sovereign storage of shares on paper, steel, or something else.
+Unlike Ledger Recover or other services, you choose who holds your shares, whether they be corporations with strict KYC requirements (as with Ledger Recover), companies with more privacy-preserving principles, other users who you swap shares with, or your own self-sovereign storage of shares on paper, steel, or something else.

 ## How Does CSR Work?